Franktown Cave

-Franktown Cave is located 25 miles south of Denver, Colorado on the north edge of the Palmer Divide.
+Franktown Cave is an archeological site in the U.S. state of Colorado, located 25 mi south of Denver on the north edge of the Palmer Divide.
 It is the largest rock shelter documented on the Palmer Divide, which contains artifacts from many prehistoric cultures.
-Prehistoric hunter-gatherers occupied Franktown Cave intermittently for 8000 years beginning about 6400 B.C.
-The site held remarkable lithic and ceramic artifacts, but it is better known for its perishable artifacts, including animal hides, wood, fiber and corn.
+Prehistoric hunter-gatherers occupied Franktown Cave intermittently for 8,000 years beginning about 6400 BC The site held remarkable lithic and ceramic artifacts, but it is better known for its perishable artifacts, including animal hides, wood, fiber and corn.
 Material goods were produced for their comfort, task-simplification and religious celebration.
-There is evidence of the site being a campsite or dwelling as recent as AD 1725.
+There is evidence of the site being a campsite or dwelling as recently as AD 1725.

 Geography

 Franktown Cave is a rock shelter 198 ft above Willow Creek, a tributary of Cherry Creek that flows into the South Platte River at Denver, Colorado, 25 miles to the north.
 It is more than 6000 ft in elevation.

 Situated on Palmer Divide, which separates the South Platte River basin from the Arkansas River basin, Franktown Cave is its largest documented rock shelter in the area.
 Palmer Divide is an east–west ridge in central Colorado that runs perpendicular to the Rocky Mountains between Denver and Colorado Springs and east to Limon, Colorado.
-Monument Hill, is the highest point of the divide at about 7500 ft.
+Monument Hill is the highest point of the divide, at about 7500 ft.

 The cave was created when water eroded the soft, water soluble layers of Dawson Arkose formation through seeps below a thick, hard shelf of Castle Rock Conglomerate.
 The area provides two key raw materials that were used for tool-making: